discourse/discourse-developer-docs/docs/02-development-environments/04-macos-setup.md

 ## Install Discourse Dependencies

-You will need the following new packages on your system:
+You will need the following packages on your system:

 - [Git][git_link]
 - [rbenv][rbenv_link] or [asdf][asdf_link]